-Iceland native Siggi Hilmarsson began making skyr in his own kitchen when he moved to New York City in 2005. siggi's is now sold across the US, but we still use simple ingredients as Siggi did in his own kitchen.
+Iceland native Siggi Hilmarsson began making skyr in his own kitchen when he moved to New York City in 2005. siggi's is now sold across the US and made by the same simple process and simple ingredients as in Siggi's own kitchen.